IgniteUI/igniteui-xplat-docs/doc/en/components/general-changelog-dv-wc.md

 - [Treemap Percent-based Highlighting](charts/types/treemap-chart.md#{PlatformLower}-treemap-percent-based-highlighting) - New percent-based highlighting, allowing nodes to represent progress or subset of a collection.
 The appearance is shown as a fill-in of its backcolor up to a specific value either by a member on your data item or by supplying a new `HighlightedItemsSource`.
 Can be toggled via `HighlightedValuesDisplayMode` and styled via `FillBrushes`.

-- `XamToolbar` - New `IsHighlighted` option for ToolAction for outlining a border around specific tools of choice.
+- `Toolbar` - New `IsHighlighted` option for ToolAction for outlining a border around specific tools of choice.

 ### {PackageGauges}